Tomás Lanzini

-Tomás Lanzini (/es-419/; born 3 June 1991) is an Argentine footballer who plays for Spanish Tercera Federación club Linense as an attacking midfielder.
+Tomás Lanzini (/es-419/; born 3 June 1991) is an Argentine professional footballer who plays for Spanish Tercera Federación club Linense as an attacking midfielder.
 His nickname is Tomy.

-Playing career
+Career

-At twelve, he began his career in the youth ranks of River Plate alongside his younger brother Manuel.
+At twelve, Lanzini began his career in the youth ranks of River Plate alongside his younger brother Manuel.
 However, Tomás left the Núñez-based club due to indiscipline, moving to Platense where he made his debut.

 After a season played in Argentina, he signed up with Chile's Unión San Felipe in 2011.
 He then moved to second-tier side Ñublense, where he won his first title and promotion after defeating Barnechea in a penalty shootout, being a key player that season.

 In 2018, Lanzini signed for Andorran club Encamp, before returning to Unión San Felipe a year later.

 In 2022, Lanzini moved to Spain, signing for Antequera.
 After scoring seven goals in 30 appearances in his first season, Lanzini extended his contract with the club.